 While no one likes to think about death, it’s a reality we all need to consider especially when it comes to protecting our loved ones and our assets.
 Life insurance is one of those necessities of adulting, like retirement planning, that not only provides us with a solid financial plan but also comfort in knowing funds will be available to protect your loved ones in the event of your passing.
 This becomes top-of-mind if you have kids, elderly parents, or others financially dependent on you and might also be emotional to think about and process.

 So how do you figure out how much life insurance you need?
 And who is life insurance really for?
 How will your health or any preexisting conditions affect your life insurance rate?
-We sought out the answers to all your questions so you can arrive at the best decision for you and your family.
+You’re not the only one seeking out those answers.
+In fact, according to the latest search data available, there are nearly 8,100 queries a month regarding just how much life insurance to take out.
+Luckily, we sought out the answers to all your questions so you can arrive at the best decision for you and your family.

 What is life insurance?